Gemma 4 Guides

 The final Gemma 4 review is that Google released a model family that is easy to take seriously for both technical and operational reasons.
 The official Gemma 4 benchmarks are strong, the real Gemma 4 performance story is promising, the model lineup is clear, and Apache 2.0 removes a lot of adoption friction.

-If you want the short recommendation from this Gemma 4 review, start with E4B for a balanced local test, move to 26B A4B if efficiency matters, and use 31B when you are deliberately paying for the best quality in the family.
+If you want the short recommendation from this Gemma 4 review, start with E4B for a balanced local test, try 12B when you need stronger multimodal capability without workstation-class memory, move to 26B A4B if efficiency matters, and use 31B when you are deliberately paying for the best quality in the family.

 Related guides